Post job

 15.4 %

-Treatment coordinators spend an average of Less than 1 month on post-employment, on-the-job training.
-During this time, new treatment coordinators learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as a treatment coordinator based on U.S. Bureau of Labor Statistics data and data from real treatment coordinator resumes.
+Accountants spend an average of 1-3 months on post-employment, on-the-job training.
+New treatment coordinators learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as a treatment coordinator based on U.S. Bureau of Labor Statistics data and data from real treatment coordinator resumes.

 • Supervise and manage festival hospitality for VIP suites, catering spaces, and award presentations.